codurance/site/src/_posts/2020-01-27-minimum-valuable-increment.md

 ### Iteration backlog

 MVIs at this level have been refined by the product team and contain all the necessary details to be implemented.
 For teams using a single backlog, MVIs written at this level should be at the very top of the backlog.
 At this level, teams can use the optional _task_ section.
 As MVIs are refined, they might be split into smaller MVIs.
-This allows teams to work in small increments and continuous release their changes to production.
+This allows teams to work in small increments and continuously release their changes to production.

 #### Refined MVIs